Ayan Kumar Bhunia

 @InProceedings{sketchxpixelor,

-author = {Ayan Kumar Bhunia and Ayan Das and Umar Riaz Muhammad and Yongxin Yang and Timothy M.
+author = {Ayan Kumar Bhunia and Ayan Das and Umar Riaz Muhammad and Yongxin Yang and Timothy

 Hospedales and Tao Xiang and Yulia Gryaditskaya and Yi-Zhe Song},